vclfiddle/vclfiddle/README.md

 You can add comments to existing issues, or submit new issues, to let us know how you would like VclFiddle to evolve.

+##How It Works

+VclFiddle consists of a Node.js web application, built with the Sails.js MVC framework.
+It is currently hosted with PM2, behind an NGINX proxy.

+When the VCL and the cURL (or HAR) are submitted, the application first converts the requests from their input format to their raw TCP format.
+A new Fiddle ID is generated with a corresponding local working directory and the VCL and the converted requests are written to files in that directory.

+Next, a Docker container is started, based on a pre-built image for the specified Varnish version, with a Docker Volume used to map the Fiddle working directory into the container.

+The container is responsible for starting and configuring a Varnish instance within itself using the provided VCL file and then transmitting the raw request files via NetCat to the TCP port within the container that Varnish is listening on.
+The container captures the response headers returned on the TCP connection, saving them to files in the same volume-mapped directory.
+The varnishlog is also saved and the container exits.

+When the Docker container is done, the web application parses the files saved into the working directory and makes the information available to the user.